sherryxiaoyizhu/yelp-camp/README.md

 - Login with credentials
 - Create, post, edit, and comment on campgrounds
 - Remove own posts and comments
+- Reset password through a link sent to user's email
 - Flash messages responding to users' interaction with the app

 #### Campgrounds
 - View a variety of campgrounds on home page
 - Select individual campgrounds for further information
-- Each campground has a name, author, description, image, location, price, and associated comments
+- Each campground has a name, author, description, image, location, price, timestamp since created, and associated comments
 - Each campsite location is rendered using a Google Maps API plugin

 #### Webpage
-- Responsive web design
+- Responsive web design that automatically adjusts for different screen sizes

 ### Technology

 #### Platform

-- [goormIDE](https://ide.goorm.io/) - an online integrated development environment
+- [GoormIDE](https://ide.goorm.io/) - an online integrated development environment
 - [Heroku](https://www.heroku.com/) - a cloud platform that runs apps in virtual containers

 #### Front-end